telerik/ajax-docs/controls/menu/client-side-programming/objects/radmenuitemcollection-object.md

 >note Changes to the item collection made using these methods do not persist after a postback unless surrounded by a call to the **trackChanges** method of the menu object and the **commitChanges** method of the menu object.
 >

+>note In Mobile render mode, client-side RadMenu items are of type `Telerik.Web.UI.MobileMenuItem` while in the other render modes the items are of type `Telerik.Web.UI.RadMenuItem`.
+>

 | Name | Parameters | Return Type | Description |
 | ------ | ------ | ------ | ------ |